-In a marriage, typically one spouse will carry the entire family on a health insurance policy.
-But when the parties go through a divorce, health insurance payments as well as when a spouse will stop having coverage are very important issues to address.
+In a marriage, typically, one spouse will carry the entire family on a health insurance policy.
+But when the parties go through a divorce, health insurance payments and when a spouse will stop having coverage are critical issues to address.

 Maryland Law Regarding Health Insurance & Divorce

-Maryland law allows a judge to order one party to continue payment for health insurance coverage of their spouse until a final judgment of absolute divorce is issued.
-Once the judgment of absolute divorce is issued, that is deemed by most health insurance companies as a qualifying event and the spouse who was being carried will no longer have coverage.
-Therefore, it is very important that if you are on your spouse’s health insurance policy that you do your homework and inquire into obtaining your own policy whether that be through employment or independently.
+Maryland law allows a judge to order one party to continue paying for health insurance coverage of their spouse until a final judgment of absolute divorce is issued.
+Once the judgment of absolute divorce is granted, that is deemed by most health insurance companies as a qualifying event, and the spouse who was being carried will no longer have coverage.
+Therefore, it is essential that if you are on your spouse’s health insurance policy that you do your homework and inquire into obtaining your own policy, whether that be through employment or independently.

 How to Avoid a Lapse in Health Insurance Coverage

-Oftentimes, employers only have open enrollment once a year and therefore, I always recommend that a spouse find out when their open enrollment period is, look into the costs that they will incur by electing into that coverage and make informed decisions about the policy you need and the costs associated with the policy.
-Even if your employer does not have an open enrollment period, your employer should be able to give you information and you can call the provider to see when they can enroll you and the costs that will be incurred.
-It is also important that the spouse who was being carried call their current health care provider and inquire about whether or not they have the ability to stay on their current plan and if so for how long and any costs associated with it.
+Often, employers only have open enrollment once a year.
+Therefore, I always recommend that spouses find out when their open enrollment period is, look into the costs they will incur by electing into that coverage and make informed decisions about the policy you need and the policy’s costs.
+Even if your employer does not have an open enrollment period, your employer should be able to give you information, and you can call the provider to see when they can enroll you and the costs that will be incurred.
+It is also essential that the spouse who was being carried call their current health care provider and inquire about whether they can stay on their current plan and, if so, for how long and any costs associated with continued coverage.
 This is often referred to as COBRA coverage and, though it varies by policy, most providers offer it.

 Each health insurance plan operates differently, so do your homework to ensure that you do not have a lapse in coverage.

 What to Do If Your Spouse Removes You from Their Policy